nadavc2c/TA-ob-openai-chatgpt/README.md

 # TA-ob-openai-chatgpt
 A Splunk add-on for OpenAI integration.

-Note: Guides and explanations are under construction, but you can start exploring this add-on now.
+Note: Guides and explanations are under construction, and this is still an early version, but you can start exploring this add-on now.

 ![logo2.png](static%2Flogo2.png)